mostafiz67/FDMine_Framework/README.md

 # FDMine_Framework

+# Abstract
+Food-drug interactions (FDIs) arise when nutritional dietary consumption regulates biochemical mechanisms involved in drug metabolism.
+This study proposes FDMine, a novel systematic framework that models the FDI problem as a homogenous graph.
+Our dataset consists of 788 unique approved small molecule drugs with metabolism-related drug-drug interactions and 320 unique food items, composed of 563 unique compounds.
+The potential number of interactions is 87,192 and 92,143 for disjoint and joint versions of the graph.
+We defined several similarity subnetworks comprising food-drug similarity, drug-drug similarity, and food-food similarity networks.
+A unique part of the graph involves encoding the food composition as a set of nodes and calculating a content contribution score.
+To predict new FDIs, we considered several link prediction algorithms and various performance metrics, including the precision@top (top 1%, 2%, and 5%) of the newly predicted links.
+The shortest path-based method  has achieved a precision of 84%, 60% and 40% for the top 1%, 2% and 5% of FDIs identified, respectively.
+We validated  the top FDIs predicted using FDMine to demonstrate its applicability, and we relate therapeutic anti-inflammatory effects of food items  informed by FDIs.
+FDMine is publicly available to support clinicians and researchers.},

+![The framework of FDMine] (figures/Figure_1.tiff)

+![Comparison of the precision@top over eight methods and two different graph networks] (figures/Figure_2.tiff)

+# Framework Execute
 Use `run.sh` to run the FDMine Framework.
 Before executing `run.sh` you have to change the path address in the `run.sh` file.
 You do not have to do anything else!

 ### Dataset Description